Safe use of metal turning lathes

 Risk

-Employees near lathe can be struck by key propelled from the lathe.
+Employees near the lathe can be struck by the chuck key if propelled from the lathe.

-- Use extended key design that stops interlocked guard being lowered when the key is in the chuck.
+- Use an extended key design that stops the interlocked guard being lowered when the key is in the chuck.

 - Hazard: Chuck jaws unable to securely clamp the workpiece